This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 350°F (175°C).
 Line a cupcake pan with two liners, or place liners inside two small ramekins if using those instead.

-• Mix the wet ingredients: In a bowl, whisk together the melted butter, sugar, egg white, and vanilla extract.
+• In a bowl, whisk together the melted butter, sugar, egg white, and vanilla extract.

-• Add dry ingredients: Stir in the self-rising flour and cocoa powder until just combined.
+• Stir in the self-rising flour and cocoa powder until just combined.

-• Cool: Transfer the cupcakes to a wire rack and let them cool completely before frosting.
+• Transfer the cupcakes to a wire rack and let them cool completely before frosting.

 Make the Frosting

-• Sift dry ingredients: In a small bowl, sift the powdered sugar and cocoa powder together.
+• In a small bowl, sift the powdered sugar and cocoa powder together.

 Notes

-• Measure Accurately: Use a kitchen scale or spoon and level dry ingredients for consistent results.
-Too much flour or cocoa can make the cupcakes dry.
+• Measure Carefully: Use a kitchen scale or spoon and level dry ingredients to avoid adding too much flour or cocoa, which can dry out the cupcakes.

 Nutrition